aptos-labs/aptos-core/aptos-move/aptos-vm-benchmarks/README.md

 ---
-id: Aptos-vm-benchmarks
+id: Supra-vm-benchmarks
-title: Aptos VM Benchmarks
+title: Supra VM Benchmarks
 ---

-## Aptos VM Benchmarks
+## Supra VM Benchmarks

-The Aptos VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the AptosVM measured in milliseconds.
-The Aptos VM Benchmark allows an arbitrary amount of packages to be benchmarked.
+The Supra VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the AptosVM measured in milliseconds.
+The Supra VM Benchmark allows an arbitrary amount of packages to be benchmarked.

 ## Usage